 Conjoint analysis is an extremely powerful method which allows to predict the decisions customers will make in regards to your product.
 Pretty cool to be a fortune teller and make millions of dollars out of it, right?
 QuestionPro lets you do exactly that.
-Learn How To Do a Conjoint Analysis Project in 1 Hour and get started.

 To make it all even sweeter, QuestionPro has taken Conjoint analysis to another level, now enabling you to see which profiles fit between your best and worst configurations with the power of filter, thus letting you identify what exactly it is that customers are looking for in your product.